Is an Inventory Required in Texas Probate

 Does the Texas Probate Process Require an Inventory?

 If you’re a beneficiary of a will or you’re the executor of an estate, you may be wondering if an inventory is required as part of the Texas probate process.
-Attorney Philip Hundl answers that question in this article.
-If you have questions about probate or you’d like the assistance of an experienced probate attorney to help you, please call our office at 800-929-1725.
-We have offices in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.
+We answer that question in this article.
+If you have questions about probate or you’d like the assistance of an experienced probate attorney to help you, please call our office.

 Question: I am a beneficiary of my father’s estate and I am waiting for the executor to file an inventory.
 Is an executor still required to file an inventory after the will is probated and, if so, how long after will is probated.